bennlich/FirebaseIndex/README.md

 FirebaseIndex is a simple proxy that allows a larger data set to be filtered, sorted, and retrieved by an index.

+### Live Demo: <a target="_blank" href="http://zenovations.github.com/FirebaseIndex">Real-time indexed data list</a>.

 ## EXAMPLE

+Assume we want to retrieve a list of user objects, but only if they are in Bill's friend list.

-For example, if I have a /users path with many records, stored something like this:
+If our /users path looks something like this:

 ```javascript
 {